edoski/bostarter/docs/DB-PRJ-REPORT.md

 ### [[DB-PRJ-REPORT#TODO]]

+- having to reason over aspects of the project which beforehand seemed obvious but in hindsight paved way for significant reflection on how project works/should handle things
 	- budget proj hardware >= somma componenti
 		- new triggers to automatically adjust budget based on insert/delete/update of components
 			- php notification of change in budget before operation finalised
 		- can still manually adjust budget, as long as it stays >= sum component cost
+	- can an admin register?
+	- profili as a generic entity with infinite instances vs concrete entity with only 1 available instance / profile
+	- finanziamenti once a day (mysql DATE) vs once per second (mysql DATETIME)

-- additional triggers for handling partecipazioni in the event of any skill profilo update, and automatic rejection of any user whose skill is inferior to requested level BY NEVER EVEN INSERTING THEM IN THE PARTECIPANTE TABLE AT ALL (see trg_rifiuta_candidatura_livello_effettivo_insufficiente)
+- additional logic in sp's for handling partecipazioni in the event of any skill profilo update, and automatic rejection of any user whose skill is inferior to requested level BY NEVER EVEN INSERTING THEM IN THE PARTECIPANTE TABLE AT ALL
 	- fundamental point at the end because PARTECIPANTE.stato = 'rifiutato' IS ONLY APPLICABLE TO THOSE WHOSE SKILL >= REQUESTED, BUT THE PROJECT CREATOR EXPLICITLY REFUSED THEM

 - multi-layer security check → redundant security > single line of defense php-level